pepeisdatboi/ulx-commands-for-jailbreak-7/README.md

 * [Jailbreak 7](https://github.com/kurt-stolle/jailbreak)

 ## Installation
-To install this addon, copy the repository's `ulx4jb7/` folder into your `garrysmod/addons/` folder.
+To install this addon, sextract the files from the downloaded archive to your `garrysmod/addons/` folder.

 ## Usage
 The commands added by this plugin are as follows: